-The outcome of two complaints heard in Peer Review found no fault with the CPM; in one of these instances the consumer was dissatisfied with that outcome and filed a second complaint to initiate the Grievance Mechanism.
+The outcome of two complaints heard in Complaint Review found no fault with the CPMs; in one of these instances the consumer was dissatisfied with that outcome and filed a second complaint to initiate the Grievance Mechanism.
 The outcome of the Grievance Mechanism proceedings reached the same conclusion.
 Six midwives have had complaints that proceeded to the Grievance Mechanism.
-Of those, three had their CPM credentials revoked.

-NARM has revoked three CPM credentials, one in 2000, one in 2003, and one in 2004.
+NARM has revoked three CPM credentials, one in 2000, one in 2003 and one in 2004.